 Making money from your blog.

-Start with a copy of How to Blog for Profit Without Selling your Soul by Ruth Soukup.
+Start with a copy of The First 10 Steps of a Profitable Blog.
 Study it.
 Highlight.
 Make it your new best friend.

 Your goal here is to make enough to afford Elite Blog Academy.
 Elite Blog Academy is only available during certain times (about five days per year).
 It will teach you everything you need to make this a full-time gig as quickly as possible (It took me less than a year of doing this between 10-20 hours a week to go full-time).